 Upgradeable modular design.
 The CyberKnife Systems have a modular design, which facilitates the implementation of upgrades that generally do not require our customers to purchase an entirely new system to gain the benefits of new features.
 We continue to work to develop and offer new clinical capabilities enhancing ease of use, reducing treatment times, improving accuracy and improving patient access.
-The main components and options of the CyberKnife Systems include: the Compact X-brand linear accelerator (linac); Robotic manipulator, the Real-time image-guidance system with continuous target tracking and correction; X-ray sources; Image detectors.
+The main components and options of the CyberKnife Systems include: the compact X-band linear accelerator; robotic manipulator, the real-time image-guidance system with continuous target tracking and correction; X-ray sources; image detectors.
 Key features of these components include: